 The Puppet Forge contains thousands of modules that you can use in your own environment.

-Apache module by running
+Install the Apache module by running

 puppet module install puppetlabs-apache.